 African masks and tribal portraiture

 Ancestral pieces with deep symbolic meaning.
-Many of my clients have Haitian, West African, or broader African diaspora roots they want to represent honestly.
+Many of the people I draw for have Haitian, West African, or broader African diaspora roots they want to represent honestly.
+The bold, graphic quality of tribal mask imagery—the kind you see in my pen and ink mask drawings—carries enormous power as a tattoo.

 Anatomical hearts

 The heart as both organ and symbol—blood, life, love, all in one image.
+I love drawing the heart as a line art subject because the form is already so expressive on its own.
 These work especially well as memorial or relationship tattoos.

 Hands holding meaningful objects

 Hands cradling flowers, stars, hearts, faith symbols.
-They tell a story without a single word.
+They tell a whole story without a single word.

 Father and son pen and ink work

-My personal series I started after my father passed.
-People who’ve lost a parent often connect with this body of work in a way I didn’t expect when I first put pen to paper.
+A personal series I started after my father passed.
+People who’ve lost a parent often connect with this body of work in a way I honestly didn’t expect when I first put pen to paper.
+There’s something about seeing that bond rendered in clean, deliberate lines that hits differently than a photograph ever could.

 What Happens When You Commission a Tattoo Design